 In the same year, the BLS ranked the highest mean annual salaries for nurses, and the top 10 were in California.
 The top three were as follows:

 Advanced practice nurses command higher salaries than registered nurses, and this holds true for nurse practitioners who specialize in oncology.
-The (Bureau of Labor Statistics) reports that in 2016, the median annual income for nurse practitioners was $100,910, with the lower 10% of NPs earning $72,420 or less and the upper 10% of NPs earning $152,160 or more, though conditions vary by area.
+The (Bureau of Labor Statistics) reports that in 2019, the median annual income for nurse practitioners was $109,820, with the lower 10% of NPs earning $81,410 or less and the upper 10% of NPs earning $152,160 or more, though conditions vary by area.

 As with any employment situation, oncology NPs should consider the comprehensive package when evaluating any job offer, such as local cost of living and total benefits package (health and dental insurance, retirement benefits, educational benefits, and others).
 Nurse practitioners who wish to set up a private practice will need to evaluate the local market, obtain professional advice from their accountant and legal professionals, and create a solid business plan.